camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 More configuration options can be found in the [AWS documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/rds/create-db-cluster.html).

-10. Wait for RDS cluster to be ready
+10. Wait for PostgreSQL cluster to be ready

 ```shell
 aws rds wait db-cluster-available \
     --db-cluster-identifier $RDS_NAME
 ```

-11. Create a database instance within the cluster.
+11. Create a database instance within the DB cluster.

-The `engine-version` is required to be the same as the one of the previously created RDS cluster.
+The `engine-version` must be the same as the previously created PostgreSQL cluster.

 ```shell
 aws rds create-db-instance \